MagarNishchal/YoutubeClone/README.md

 # YoutubeClone
-These is just  a practice from a youtube channel name "SuperSimpleDev"
+These is just  a practice from a youtube channel name "SuperSimpleDev" Only using "HTML & CSS"